 Jamaica – $12,000 Round Hill: Fire to home of two sisters

 Progress: $17,890 donated between March and June, 2019

 Latin America – $60 per person to subsidize CYC or Youth Camp tuition – Annual Bible Schools

-Various Areas – Used Christadelphian Books (English), good, used KJV Bibles and large print Bibles (Jamaica) – donated by the brotherhood to Sis.
+Various Areas – Used Christadelphian Books (English), good, used KJV Bibles, large print Bibles (Jamaica) and other Christadelphian books – donated by the brotherhood to Sis.
 Jan Berneau, who distributes them.

 As you can see, there is a lot of need, particularly in the Caribbean.
 With the continued economic problems in the area, and the recent hurricane problems the Brothers and Sisters in this area continue to be in need of our support.
 Anything that you or your Ecclesia can do to help with the Christadelphian Families in these areas would be much appreciated.